 Afghanistan and Syria top the casualty list, followed by Ukraine, Iraq, Pakistan, Nigeria, Myanmar, Libya and Yemen.
 The largest toll was taken by improvised mines (2,716) and the single biggest group of casualties were children (2,452).

 Most recorded landmine casualties were civilians (87%), a higher ratio than in recent years.
 The monitor has recorded more than 122,000 mine casualties since its global tracking began in 1999, of whom 86,000 survived.

 Who is making landmines?

 The report identifies 11 countries that retain the capability to produce landmines: China, Cuba, India, Iran, Myanmar, North Korea, Pakistan, Russia, Singapore, South Korea and Vietnam.
 Most are not believed to be actively producing mines.

 Insurgents have produced mines in countries including Afghanistan, Colombia, Myanmar, Nigeria and Yemen.

-Forty-one states have ceased production of antipersonnel mines, including four that are not party to the Mine Ban Treaty: Egypt, Israel, Nepal, and the US.
+Forty states have ceased production of antipersonnel mines, including four that are not party to the Mine Ban Treaty: Egypt, Israel and Nepal.

 Prince Harry, Duke of Sussex, has taken up the campaign that his late mother Princess Diana started with her visit to an Angolan minefield in 1997, helping to galvanize global action that ultimately led to the 1999 treaty.